Strategic Proposal · v2 · For Mindlink · April 2026

 05.3

-Three questions for Mindlink
+Four questions for Mindlink

-Where we need your architectural recommendation before building.
+Where we need your architectural recommendation before building. v2 expands from three to four — Team Member permissions and directory performance are new.

 Q.01